oceanprotocol/ocean-node/README.md

 - 1vcpu
 - 2 GB ram
 - 4 GB storage
-- OS: we recommend using the latest LTS version of Ubuntu or the latest iOS.
+- OS: we recommend using the latest LTS version of Ubuntu or the latest macOS.
 However, the nodes should also work on other operating systems including Windows.

 ## Option 1: Running Ocean Nodes in Docker (recommended)